foxglove/mcap/python/docs/jsonschema_tutorial.rst

     :dedent:

 Next, we write our messages.
 If we only wrote one message, our MCAP file would have an infinitely short duration.
-To address that, we write our point cloud message a few times with increasing timestamps.
+To address that, let's write our point cloud message a few times with successive timestamps.

 .. literalinclude:: ../examples/jsonschema/pointcloud_csv_to_mcap.py